kishansagathiya/personal-site/content/posts/investing.md

 Put fixed deposits only in large scheduled banks.
 Co-operative banks have high default rate (1 every month).
 Avoid them and other small banks, otherwise you would be at the risk of loosing your Fixed deposit money.

 ## Start small
 Start small.
 Initially you are just learning and betting.
-You will learn overtime.
+You will learn over time.

 Never remain fully invested.
 Don't worry about lost opportunities.
 You always need to have money left to invest further.
 If you remain fully invested, you will miss out when prices are low.